King Remembered in Time

-The mixtape was released to both DatPiff and LiveMixtapes and as of June 23, 2013, it has been downloaded over 200,000 times on the former.
+The mixtape was released on both DatPiff and LiveMixtapes, and as of June 23, 2013, it had been downloaded over 200,000 times on the former.

 On October 21, 2014, Nature Sounds released the physical version of King Remembered in Time.
 The mixtape was included as part of the collection The Underground Edition, which also included his previous mixtapes K.R.I.T.
 Wuz Here, 4eva N a Day and Return of 4eva issued on vinyl, cassette and compact disc.

 Background

 Big K.R.I.T. first announced King Remembered In Time on January 10, 2013, revealing that compared to his previous works, this mixtape would have producers aside from himself.
 He also revealed that he had been working with producer Mike WiLL Made It on the project.

 Promotion

 In promotion of the album, Big K.R.I.T. released three songs prior to the album's release.
 The first track, entitled "Reign On" featured production from 9th Wonder and was released on February 14, 2013.
 It was later used in an advertisement for Crown Royal whiskey.
 On February 27, he released the first official single for the mixtape, "Shine On" featuring Bun B. Finally, on March 11, he released a black-and-white music video for the song, "R.E.M.".

 Following the mixtape's release, it was announced that Big K.R.I.T. would go on an eight stop tour, entitled the "King Remembered In Time Tour", from May 24 to June 1.
 He was joined by Smoke DZA and Clyde Carson on the tour.
 On July 18, Big K.R.I.T. released a Chopped and Screwed remix version of the mixtape by Michael "5000" Watts.